Uniforms and insignia of the Sturmabteilung: Early SA rank insignia (1924–1929)

 In 1927, the officer rank of SA-Führer became known by the title of Sturmführer and a higher officer rank known as Sturmbannführer was created to be held by battalion formation commanders directly subordinate to the Standartenführer.
 In 1928, an expansion of SA enlisted ranks was required in response to the growing rank and file membership of the SA troopers.
 These new titles and ranks were denoted by an insignia system which consisted of silver pips pinned to a wearer's collar.
 The pip system was adopted from the Stahlhelm veteran's group which was closely connected to the SA both in dual membership and ideological design.

 A further change in 1928 was the creation of the rank of Gruppenführer.
 This rank used the three leaf collar insignia previously reserved for the Supreme SA Commander and the rank was held by the senior most SA commanders in Germany who led division sized formations of several SA-Standarten.
 By this time, the SA had also begun to use unit insignia for its junior members which consisted of a numbered collar patch, showing both battalion and regiment affiliation, worn opposite the badge of rank.
 This unit insignia patch was worn by those holding the rank of Sturmbannführer and below; the higher officer ranks wore oak leaf insignia on both collars.

-By the close of the 1920s, the SA rank system had solidified into the following titles:
+By the end of the 1920s, the SA rank system had solidified into the following titles: